roberts94/generative-organic-forms/README.md

 ![](/equations/eq4.2.jpg)

+##

 Each particle's position is updated at every timestep.
 The four forces are multipled by scalers and added together to inform the particle's next position.

 ![](/equations/eq5.jpg)

 ## Mitosis

+Each particle contains an internal nutrient level.
+It starts at 0, and is incremented by 1 at each timestep.
+Once a particle's nutrient level reaches a set threshold, it will split along the shortest axis of diametrically opposed linked particles.
+A new particle is added added to the system and both the parent and child particle's nutrient levels are reset to 0.

 ## Parameters